Hyperdontia In Children- Causes, Effects And Treatment

-- Cyst or tumor formation: There are increased chances of cyst and tumor formation among the children with hyperdontia
+Cyst or tumor formation: There are increased chances of cyst and tumor formation among the children with Hyperdontia

-- Issues with speech: The clarity of the speech of the child can be badly affected due to the abnormally increased number of teeth in the oral cavity.
+Issues with speech: The clarity of the speech of the child can be severely affected due to the abnormally increased number of teeth in the oral cavity.
 Additional teeth can unfavorably affect your child’s learning capacities, as he will not have any desire to talk since he sounds abnormal or experiences issues with articulating words

-- Irregular facial appearance: The teeth have a un-negligible role in defining the facial appearance of the child.
+Irregular facial appearance: The teeth have a un-negligible role in defining the facial appearance of the child.
 Too many teeth in the mouth can adversely affect the facial appearance, which in turn may affect the child’s confidence level

 What Are The Treatments Available For Hyperdontia In Children?

-- Orthodontic approach: The extra teeth will probably affect the alignment of the teeth.
+Orthodontic approach: The extra teeth will probably affect the alignment of the teeth.
 Therefore, after extraction (if needed) orthodontic measures like dental braces are used to restore the alignment and to strengthen the teeth